How VLP Assigns Pro Bono Cases & Supports Volunteers

 Getting the File and Referral Memo

 VLP staff meet with clients for an intake before a case is referred.
-Once you decide to take a case you will receive a detailed memo and the documents in the file.
+During this meeting, we gather documents and assess the case for referral.
+Cases that are appropriate for a volunteer attorney to take are sent out by email to the panel.
+Once you decide to take a case, you will receive a detailed memo and the documents in the file.
 We will also confirm the referral in writing with the client, who will call you to schedule an appointment.

 Meeting the Client

 You may meet with clients at your own office or at VLP.

 To reserve a room at VLP, email Lais Teixeira at firstname.lastname@example.org or call 617-423-0648.
 Please provide the receptionist with your name, the client's name, the room size needed, the date and time of the appointment, the approximate length of time required, and a number at which you can be reached should a problem arise.

 VLP retains interpreters to assist in your communication with clients of limited English proficiency.
 We assign interpreters to cases before they are referred.
 The interpreter will be available to relay information throughout the duration of the case.
 The interpreter can also set up and attend meetings, provide interpreting services for phone calls, and accompany you to a hearing for pre- and post-hearing client discussions.
 Both the client and the attorney are given the name and contact information for the interpreter at the time the case is referred.
 Interpreters bill VLP directly.
 The panel attorney only needs to sign the interpreter's time sheet to verify the interpreter's time spent on the case.

 Courts and administrative agencies are obligated to provide interpreters without cost for legal proceedings.
 Please arrange for an interpreter with the specific court or agency.

 Ongoing Support and Mentoring